Link-the-Coder/LSTimer/README.md

     Press Space to start/stop the timer

-    Wait for the green light before starting
+    Wait for 2 seconds before releasing spacebar

     Automatically generates a scramble on each solve

+    Scramble changes for each event

 🔒 License